mcatalano/Chemical_Kinetics_in_R/README.md

 ## Fitting raw kinetic data to a chemical reaction model in R

-## Fitting raw kinetic data to a chemical reaction model in R

 #### The following is a method of least squares parameter fitting for a system of odinary differential equations that describe a user-defined kinetic model.
 The code was adaptded from a post by user *rdabbler* on the *R-bloggers* website.
 The original post can be viewed **[here](http://www.r-bloggers.com/learning-r-parameter-fitting-for-models-involving-differential-equations/).**

 ### File list